tanviredu/node_js_server_side_coursera/mongoose_population/what_is_mongoose_population_and_why_use_it.md

 cause all the data is self contained means they have all the data that is needed you dont have to add foreign key

-actually you can use foreign key
+actually you can not use foreign key in mongodb

 now thats brings a question